BlueGhostYi/EGCF/README.md

 ```

 ## Examples to run the codes
 We adopt three widely used large-scale recommendation datasets: Yelp2018, Amazon-Book, and Alibaba-iFashion.
-EGCF is an easy-to-use recommendation model in which the most important hyperparameters are the weight of the contrastive loss `ssl_lambda` and temperature coefficient 'temperature'.
+EGCF is an easy-to-use recommendation model in which the most important hyperparameters are the weight of the contrastive loss `ssl_lambda` and temperature coefficient `temperature`.

 Steps to run the code:
 1. In the folder . /configure to configure the EGCF.txt file